Texts on this page have been partially machine translated from German.

 What does a typical working day look like for you?

-Head of Measurement | Google UK
+Katrin Werres | Head of Measurement | Google UK

 I work as Head of Measurement at Google UK.
-My occupational field is in technology, marketing & sales.
+My occupational field is in Technology, Marketing & Sales.

-I have been with Google for over 11 years; I started my current role in February 2021.
+I've been with Google for over 11 years; I started my current role in February 2021.

-What kind of work do you do?
+What do you do?

 As Head of Measurement, I lead a team of 15 product specialists in Google's Global Business Organisation.
 We advise international companies on media effectiveness.
-We support our clients in optimising the effectiveness of their advertising measures so that long-term business success and growth can be realised.
+We support our clients in optimising the effectiveness of their advertising measures so that long-term business success and growth can be achieved.
 My team is also the link between our internal product development and the sales team, which is very exciting.

 What does a typical working day look like for you?